HantosNorbert/Raymarching-in-Jack/README.md

 3. The ray direction $R_d$ goes from the camera center point towards the normalized pixel position; $R_d$ is then adjusted by the view matrix.
 4. Use the raymarching algorithm to cast a ray from $R_o$ with the direction $R_d$: this uses our $\text{SDF}$ function to search for a surface point $P$.
 5. If we didn't hit anything, the initial pixel value $v$ is a background color, and we are done here.
 Goto **Step 2**.
 Otherwise, we hit a surface, and we can ask for the object's color.
-6. Calculate the light ntensity at the surface point $P$ using the Phong reflection model.
+6. Calculate the light intensity at the surface point $P$ using the Phong reflection model.
 This is our initial color intensity $v$ for the pixel.
-7. Cast a second ray using raymarching to determine if we are in a shadow.
+7. Cast a second ray using the raymarching algorithm again to determine if we are in a shadow.
 Now $R_o$ is the surface point $P$, and the ray direction $R_d$ points from $P$ to the light source.
 8. If the cumulative length of the ray is smaller than the distance of the surface point $P$ and the light source, we hit an object before we could reach the light - so we are in a shadow.
 Reduce the pixel intensity $v$ to $\frac{1}{4}v$.
 Goto **Step 2**.

 **Step 2**: dithering.